verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 ```
 {{< /clipboard >}}

-Example of an Istio `VirtualService` resource
+Example of an Istio VirtualService resource:

 {{< clipboard >}}